 In the midst of applying to multiple jobs, she put together what she thought to be a great cover letter.
 She slightly altered it to fit the three different companies she was applying to and then proceeded to proofread it “about a hundred times.”
 She sent it off.
 That was that.

 A few weeks later, she hadn’t heard back, but pressed on and decided to apply for a few new jobs she was interested in.
 When going back to use the same cover letter, she noticed something slightly alarming.
 Instead of talking about all of her “great work with various public schools” she actually referred to her great work with “pubic schools.”

 We all started laughing definitely an embarrassing, but easy to make, mistake.
-Since she hadn’t received any feedback from the companies, she wondered if her typo was to blame.
+Since she hadn’t received any feedback from the companies, she wondered if her typo in cover letter was to blame.
 “Is this typo preventing me from getting calls?”
 Will general cover letter mistakes be a deal breaker?